lbormann/darts-extern/README.md

 ### Shortcut for Windows

-There is file "win-start.bat".
+There is a file "win-start.bat".
 Copy this file and name it "win-start-custom.bat".
 Open it and configure the app with your custom requirements.
 Start it to run the app.
 For Linux-Desktop you could create a script similar to "win-start.bat".

 ### Test for working throw-receiver

-To test if the app can receive throw-information, start the app, open a new browser tab and type "http://localhost:<TODO>/throw/mustermann/1/50/400/false/x01".
+To test if the app can receive throw-information, start the app, open a new browser tab and type "http://localhost:TODO/throw/mustermann/1/50/400/false/x01".
 Replace "TODO" with your configured Port. if everything works properly you should see a message 'Throw received - ...'